nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 Important to note:
   - Nuclio, at the moment, does not support concurrent requests handling for a single working.
 Each working may handle one request at a time, for more information see [here](../../../concepts/architecture.html#runtime-engine).
-  - However, using an async handler can still be beneficial in some scenarios; Since the event loop would keep running while listening on more incoming requests, it allows functions to asynchronously perform
+  - However, using an asynchronous handler can still be beneficial in some scenarios; Since the event loop would keep running while listening on more incoming requests, it allows functions to asynchronously perform
     I/O bound background tasks.

 ```python